-But to get the very best savings possible, you won’t want to stop there, you’ll want to layer more discounts for — you guessed it — more savings.
-I’ll get into this more, but first, I promised to simplify terminology, so let’s cover more definitions.
+But to get the very best savings possible, you won’t want to stop there; you’ll want to layer more discounts for — you guessed it — more savings.
+I’ll get into this more, but first, I promise to simplify the terminology, so let’s cover more definitions.

 What is a manufacturer coupon?

 Manufacturer coupons are issued by manufacturers of products for use at any store that accepts manufacturer coupons.
 They say “manufacturer’s coupon” somewhere on the coupon.

 You’ll notice that manufacturer coupons are almost always for a dollar-off amount like “$1 off” or “Save $2 when you buy two.”

 So, when you give a manufacturer coupon like “$0.25 off Crest Toothpaste” to a store cashier, the store will get reimbursed for that $0.25 by Crest’s manufacturer.
 This means the store doesn’t take a hit when you use manufacturer coupons.
 In fact, coupons are like cash to them, even though there’s a process they need to go through in order to get reimbursed by the manufacturer.

 You can only ever use one manufacturer coupon per item you buy.
 If you want to use two “$0.25 off Crest Toothpaste” coupons, you need to buy two tubes of Crest toothpaste.